What Is A Business Impersonation Attack?

 CEO fraud is a sophisticated email scam that cybercriminals use to trick employees into transferring money or providing them with confidential company information.

-Account Takeover
+Account Takeovers

-Account takeover is an attack that involves threat actors stealing credentials to illegally gain unauthorized access to an account belonging to someone else.
+Account takeover is an attack that involves threat actors stealing credentials to gain unauthorized access to an account belonging to someone else.
 The victim is targeted because their account holds funds or access to products, services, or other sellable private information.

 Fake Social Media Accounts